 Cardiovascular diseases: How do ASA and clopidogrel compare?

 In people who have blood circulation problems in their legs, clopidogrel can lower the risk of complications somewhat more effectively than ASA can.more

 Depression: Can the antidepressants bupropion, mirtazapine and reboxetine help?

 Bupropion and mirtazapine can relieve depression.
 Reboxetine has not been shown to work.
 Mirtazapine and reboxetine often cause adverse effects.more

 There is no scientific proof that long-acting insulin analogues are better than long-acting human insulin.
-There is also a lack of long-term trials looking at the effects of using insulin analogues for many years.more
+There is also a lack of long-term studies looking at the effects of using insulin analogues for many years.more